Etto91/react-scroll-wheel-handler/README.md

 -   **pauseListeners**: Boolean. isRequired.
 Default: false.
 With this props you can block all events from be fired
 -   **timeout**: Integer. isRequired.
 Default: 600.
 Timeout between scroll.
 -   **disableKeyboard**: Boolean.
 Default: false.
+-   **preventScroll**: Boolean. isRequired.
+Prevent scroll, if you want to implement your own scrolling.
+Default: false.

 All the other props are passed to the div/component returned.